 Second, in a short time, your child can sound good because pianos play many sounds at once, unlike the woodwinds or brass which play one tone at a time.

 #3: Learning the Piano (or any instrument) Builds a Bigger Better Brain

 Learning to play a musical instrument is vital for brain development and piano lessons become the vehicle to build that bigger, better brain!

 Pianos provide the widest range of notes of any instrument so it helps your child to not only develop spatial reasoning skills but also prepares him or her to eventually add more instruments to his/her performance capabilities.

-- Choose a good quality new or used piano for your kids to learn on.
+- Choose a good quality piano for your kids to learn on.
+It can be new or used.
 Your dealer will help you determine the best quality for the best price and one that won’t break the bank.

 - You usually get what you pay for.
 Don’t purchase a piano that costs $200 for 24-76 keys—that’s not a piano—it’s a toy.

 - If you purchase a piano from a reputable dealer, he/she will give you the option to trade up when or if you need a better instrument.